"I don't want my brain to stop working."

 TL;DR: Why Bill Gates is an Enneagram Type 5

-- Knowledge as Identity: Gates reads 50+ books annually, takes "Think Weeks" in isolation, and once gave up music and TV for five years to focus.
+- Knowledge as Identity: Gates takes "Think Weeks" in isolation, once gave up music and TV for five years to focus, and publishes detailed book reviews on his blog GatesNotes.
 His brain is his most prized asset.

 - Childhood Pattern: Even as a child, Gates retreated into encyclopedias for hours.
-He told his therapist at age 11: "I'm at war with my parents"—classic Type 5 boundary-setting.
+He told his therapist at age 11: "I'm at war with my parents", classic Type 5 boundary-setting.

 - Optimization Obsession: Asked about his goals, Gates replied: "It's not about being inspiring.
 It's optimization."
 He describes his own brain as a "machine."

-- Healthy Integration: Gates shows Type 5 integration to Type 8—taking decisive action, leading assertively, and now pledging 99% of his wealth to change the world.
+- Healthy Integration: Gates shows Type 5 integration to Type 8, taking decisive action, leading assertively, and now pledging 99% of his wealth to change the world.

 The Mind as Fortress

 "You have to pick a finite number of things to tell your mind to work on," he's said.
-For Type 5s, the mind isn't just a tool—it's home.
+For Type 5s, the mind isn't just a tool.
+It's home.
 And Gates has spent a lifetime fortifying it.

 The Making of an Investigator: Gates' Childhood